 11.7.13 Further Follow-up Action by the Operator and/or State of Registry.
-Subsequent follow-up action on observed deviations of 25 NM or more, notified in accordance with the above provisions, should initially be conducted between the operator and a designated agency of the State having responsibility for the ATC unit which observed the deviation, on the understanding that:
+Subsequent follow-up action on observed deviations of 25 NM or more, notified in accordance with the above provisions, should

 - a) the errors outlined in paragraph 11.7.12 c) above (i.e. deviations 10 NM or more but less than 20 NM occurring outside the NAT HLA) will not normally require further action; - b) the State of Registry or the State of the operator concerned may be requested to conduct a further investigation if deemed necessary; - c) all correspondence should be copied to the CMA; and - d) the EUR/NAT Office of ICAO will assist in those cases where no response is obtained from either the operator concerned or the State of Registry.